brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 We proceed by breaking a second link in the fabric, this time the link between spine-1-1 and super-1-2 as shown in figure 3 below.

-@@@ This causes a rather complex sequence of events:
+Once again, this causes a rather complex sequence of events:

- 1. It causes super-1-1 to trigger negative disaggregation for the prefixes in pod-1 because super-1-1 detects that those prefixes can be reached from other planes but not from its own plane.

- 2. It causes super-1-2 to trigger positive disaggregation for the prefixes in pod-1 because super-1-2 can still reach those prefixes and super-1-2 also detects that super-1-1 (which is a same-level-node in plane-1) can not reach those prefixes anymore.
+ 1. Super-1-1 continues to trigger negative disaggregation as before.

+ 2. Super-1-2 switches from triggering positive disaggregation to negative disaggregation.
+    Previously super-1-2 was still connected to pod-1, but not it is completely disconnected from pod-1.

 ![Topology Diagram](https://s3-us-west-2.amazonaws.com/brunorijsman-public/diagram-rift-neg-disagg-fg-orig-2-failures.png)

 *Figure 3.
 Second failure between spine-1-1 and super-1-2.*